 This is all educated guesswork by the way.
 Social media platforms do not reveal their code, so it won’t be “gamed”.
 We expand on algorithms and provide some social SEO tips on how you can best master them here.

 The nature of content and even social media marketing is changing.
 Content shock along with algorithms are here to stay and a reality we have to accept.
-As I hope I’ve shown however it’s not a reality we have to take lying down.
-There are always ways you can beat the system.
+They are to a large extent one of the key last ramparts against content overflow.